Skip to main content

 The shift began in the nineteenth century with the clinical language of psychiatry: "nervous breakdown," "neurasthenia," "hysteria" — clinical-sounding terms that, in retrospect, often reflected cultural anxieties more than clinical precision.

-The late twentieth century saw a further shift toward diagnostic language: "depression," "anxiety disorder," "PTSD," "ADHD" — terms from the Diagnostic and Statistical Manual of Mental Disorders (DSM) that have entered popular language.
+The late twentieth century saw a further shift towards diagnostic language: "depression," "anxiety disorder," "PTSD," "ADHD" — terms from the Diagnostic and Statistical Manual of Mental Disorders (DSM) that have entered popular language.
 This shift has been largely positive: diagnostic language reduces moral blame and opens pathways to treatment.
 But it has also introduced new problems:

-MEDICALISATION of normal human experience: not all sadness is depression; not all worry is an anxiety disorder; not all distraction is ADHD.
+1. MEDICALISATION of normal human experience: not all sadness is depression; not all worry is an anxiety disorder; not all distraction is ADHD.
 The over-application of diagnostic labels can pathologise the ordinary range of human emotional experience.

-DIAGNOSTIC IDENTITY: some people begin to define themselves primarily through their diagnoses — "I am an anxious person" rather than "I sometimes experience anxiety."
+2. DIAGNOSTIC IDENTITY: some people begin to define themselves primarily through their diagnoses — "I am an anxious person" rather than "I sometimes experience anxiety."
 The distinction matters for how one relates to the experience.

-CULTURAL VARIATION: mental health concepts translate imperfectly across cultures.
+3. CULTURAL VARIATION: mental health concepts translate imperfectly across cultures.
 "Depression" in its clinical sense does not map directly onto expressions of distress in many non-Western cultures, where psychological suffering is often somatised (expressed as physical symptoms) or understood through different conceptual frameworks.

 Part Two: The Language of Seeking Help